 Fair Value and Profit Drivers

-Our fair value estimate is $58, which implies a 2020 price/earnings ratio of 14 times, a 2019 enterprise value/adjusted EBITDA multiple of 13 times, and a near-5% dividend yield.
-These multiples are essentially in line with the tobacco peer group, which we believe is appropriate.
-Altria's footprint of a single market gives it elevated market concentration risk, but we believe this is offset by the attractiveness of the market.
+Our fair value estimate is $56, which implies a forward (2020) price/earnings ratio of 13.5 times, a forward enterprise value/adjusted EBITDA multiple of under 13 times, and a 5% dividend yield.
+These multiples are slightly at the lower end of the tobacco peer group, which we believe is appropriate.
+Altria's footprint of a single market gives it elevated market concentration risk, but we believe this is mitigated by the attractiveness of the U.S. market.

 The mid-single-digit revenue growth achieved in the smokeless business over the past few years has been impressive, but we expect the growth rate to fade to the low single digits, more in line with the smokeable division.
 The share gains made by Copenhagen seem likely to moderate, causing volume growth to decelerate.
 In fact, we forecast a steady state volume decline of almost 2%, offset by 4% pricing.

-We forecast Altria's normalized operating margins to reach just over 50%, a touch below the expected margin this year.
+We forecast Altria's normalized operating margins to reach just over 52%, a touch below the expected margin this year.
 Following several recent cost-savings plans, we believe the low-hanging fruit has been picked, but Altria does have some plants it could close (it has separate smokeless manufacturing facilities, for example) for future rounds of manufacturing consolidation.
 Price/mix is the biggest margin driver.
 Margins on iQOS are likely to be lower in the immediate term, due to low margin devices, higher customer acquisition costs, and less economies of scale.

 Our view implies that Altria will not meet management's expectations of 7%-9% EPS growth over the next several years.
 We believe the earnings of the underlying business will grow at around 3% in the medium term, although the equity income from AB InBev will drive this into the mid-single-digit range.